-A blend of modern facilities merge with traditional touches, such as beautiful hand-carved Balinese doors, colourful furnishings, a wardrobe with plenty of coat hangers and a western style bathroom.
+Beautiful hand-carved Balinese doors, brightly coloured furnishings, a wardrobe with plenty of coat hangers and western style en-suite bathrooms.

-The garden is on three levels as it goes down to the river.
+The garden is on three levels as it goes down to the river and its small waterfall.
 There are papaya and banana trees, jepun and hibiscus flowers, chili and aloe vera plants.

 You walk down steps of the leaf-imprinted pathway, embedded with words such as 'harmony' and 'gratitude' to your room on the ground floor.

-Or maybe sit on the bale (gazebo) with a cup of coffee and a book - it's a great place to meditate and we can even arrange an outdoor massage there for you, or provide you a mat for yoga under warm Balinese skies.
+You can sit on the bale (gazebo) with a cup of coffee and a book, or your laptop.
+It's a great place to meditate and we can even arrange an outdoor massage there for you, or provide you a mat for yoga under warm Balinese skies.

-Although Rumah Jepun is set in a quiet and tranquil garden it is only 2 mins walk to the many shops, cafes, bars and spas along the busy Monkey Forest Road.
+Although Rumah Jepun is set in a quiet and tranquil garden it's only 2 mins walk to the many shops, cafes, bars and spas along the busy Monkey Forest Road.